DrDadolle/EmeraldEmpire-CK3-Mod/README.md

 - Climates
 - Last name added to names BUT, need to use spouse name if maried ?
 Add "of Lands" too ?
 - Add river map
-- Add "way of" culture tradition for each major clan ?
-- Genetic Trait "Natural white hair" for Crane ???

 # Fixes to do
 - How to prevent random mariage & children in existing character ? => change game_rule.1001 ??? gamerule_1001 force generate descendance